 The Master of Arts in Theology program is a well-balanced program of rigorous study in key theological areas, with the possibility of specialization.
-There is an emphasis on small-group discussion and the reading of primary texts with classes being scheduled to permit participation by working adults.
+Courses rely on small-group discussion and close reading of primary texts as key learning strategies.
+Classes are scheduled to permit participation by working adults.
 Many classes will include a distance-education option, which will allow students who cannot come to campus to enroll and participate in the same classes with on-campus students via video-conferencing technology.

 Program Specific Admission Requirements

 All students must submit a writing sample.
 This should be an academic paper of at least 1,000 words in the humanities that explores some theologically related issue.
 Papers previously submitted in undergraduate classes are suitable.
 This requirement can be uploaded/submitted as part of the online application process.

 While not required, an important prerequisite for admission to the Theology graduate program is a solid preparation in the humanities.
 Such a background would almost certainly be assured with at least 9 credits in philosophy and 15 credits in theology.
 Test scores are not uniformly required, but may be requested in certain cases.
 Students who lack the necessary undergraduate preparation may be provisionally accepted with the requirement that certain undergraduate courses be taken.

 For general application requirements, please click here.

 The program requires the completion of 30 graduate credits of which 15 credits are core requirements and 15 credits are electives.
 Students may tailor elective courses to their own interests.